drcandacemakedamoore/image-marker/README.md

-This is a program I created to examine texture in radiological imaging.
+This is a program my husband and I created to examine texture in radiological imaging.
 The program can analize DICOM files or even JPEGS.
 The program then computes some parameters of texture within the area chosed.
 Although I orginically created the program for abdominal imaging, the areas can be changed to suit whichever ones a researcher would want by simply changing the code a bit.
--
+I have placed a version on Zenodo.-
 Practical instructions for non-computer professionals without a strong background in computers:

 0.Download the program onto you computer.